minio/simdjson-go/README.md

 - A CPU with both AVX2 and CLMUL is required (Haswell from 2013 onwards should do for Intel, for AMD a Ryzen/EPIC CPU (Q1 2017) should be sufficient).

-## Minor number imprecisions
+## Minor number inprecisions

-The number parser has minor imprecisions compared to Golang's standard number parsing.
+The number parser has minor inprecisions compared to Golang's standard number parsing.
 There is constant  `SLOWGOLANGFLOATPARSING` (on by default) that uses Golang's parsing functionality at the expense of giving up some performance.
 Note that the performance metrics mentioned above have been measured by setting the `SLOWGOLANGFLOATPARSING` to false.

 ## License